MehmetKaplan/tamed-stripe/backend/README.md

 | --- | --- | --- |
 | subscriptionId | string | Id of the subscription to be cancelled. |

+#### Returns

-#### Returns: If successful, resolves to below JSON object where `subscription` object is coming from Stripe.
+If successful, resolves to below JSON object where `subscription` object is coming from Stripe.
 Otherwise, rejects with an error message.
 ```js
 {
 	result: 'OK',